e3prom/ruse/README.md

 By default Ruse ships with a [basic configuration file](conf/ruse.conf) which only allows plain-text HTTP connections from localhost on port tcp/8000.
-It's also configured to proxy traffic from metasploit's reverse HTTP payloads by exact matching their User-Agent header fields.
+It's also configured to proxy traffic from metasploit's reverse HTTP payloads by exact matching their default User-Agent header fields.

 ## Building and running under Docker
 Ruse can also run under a Docker container, and thus in a matter of seconds.